 To honor the new ubiquity of architectural greening, in 2011 our Top 10 focused on greenroofs at all different scales, from micro to macro, from small scale DIY greenroof projects to towering skyscrapers stacked with fruit and vegetable crops, parks, and energy facilities atop sky gardens, walls and bridges.

 As “vegitecture” increasingly becomes a mainstay of both sustainable and cutting edge design, the list of greenroof and greenwall trends continues to expand.

-- Starting with trends that we’ve seen in previous years that have either refused to go away or have sprung back with new vigor within the last year, in 2012 we continue to see amazing integration of urban agriculture into new and existing structures, the use of vegetation to create soothing and healing gardens within hospital settings, and the design of schools that incorporate living architecture into their basic curriculum.
-As always, we doff our caps to the fantastic skyscrapers that spiral up through the clouds and the client specific boutique greenroofs that defy categorization.
+- Starting with trends that we had seen in previous years that either refused to go away or sprung back with new vigor within the last year, in 2012 we continued to see amazing integration of urban agriculture into new and existing structures, the use of vegetation to create soothing and healing gardens within hospital settings, and the design of schools that incorporated living architecture into their basic curriculum.
+As always, we doffed our caps to the fantastic skyscrapers that spiral up through the clouds and the client specific boutique greenroofs that defy categorization.

-We are also excited to highlight new trends in green infrastructure.
-This year, museums embraced their inner green goddesses and began highlighting living art both in and outside of their walls (and roofs).
-Another rising trend features elevated walks.
-Capturing everything from bridges, railways and promenades, this category features stunning expanses of elevated greenery.
-And new this year, we’re incorporating two of the greenest cities in the world as categories in and of themselves, starting with tropical Singapore, a “herban” oasis that has started a green revolution on the island nation.
+We were also excited to highlight new trends in green infrastructure.
+Museums embraced their inner green goddesses and began highlighting living art both in and outside of their walls (and roofs).
+Another rising trend featured elevated walks.
+Capturing everything from bridges, railways and promenades, this category featured stunning expanses of elevated greenery.
+And new this year, we incorporated two of the greenest cities in the world as categories in and of themselves, starting with tropical Singapore, an “herban” oasis that started a green revolution on the island nation.

 10) Client Specific ‘Boutique’ Greenroofs